cfbolz/pyfidget/README.md

 ```

 In the end it turned out that having these extra optimization rules made the
-total runtime of the system go down.
+total runtime of the system go up.
 Checking for the rewrites isn't free, and
 since they apply so rarely they don't pay for their own cost in terms of
 improved performance.